-Phase Generic Beacon Roofing ı Bonds trade almost purely based on its fundamental credit quality and are corelated to overall credit markets and company specific fundamental.
+Phase Generic Beacon Roofing I Bonds trade almost purely based on its fundamental credit quality and are corelated to overall credit markets and company specific fundamental.
 A Corporate Event is generally not priced into the security.
-We never had a fundamental view on Beacon Roofing nor followed the Company because there was no Corporate Event.
-While the Company is a solid credit in a generally high-quality industry, Roofing Building products distribution, there was never a reason to own the bonds in the Fund on a fundamental basis.
-II News is leaked to the press or trade journals about a possible corporate event which causes an initial short squeeze .
+Company because there was no Corporate Event.
+While the Company is a solid 11 News is leaked to the press or trade journals about a possible corporate event which causes an initial short squeeze .
 Once the short squeeze subsides then you have what's called a fade or drift back to where speculators (not arbitragers) start to get long speculating on a take-over.
 Long-only fundamental investors not interesting in the event-risk sell into the bids.
-Building-Products Distributor QXO Makes Bid for Beacon Roofing The Wall Street Journal Initial leak to the Wall Street Journal stated that "a deal could be clinched before the end of the year" but "talks could fall apart."
+11/18/24 Building-Products Distributor QXO Makes Bid for Beacon Roofing The Wall Street Journal Initial leak to the Wall Street Journal stated that "a deal could be clinched before the end of the year" but "talks could fall apart."
 III A hard event is finally disclosed publicly but the corporate event is not "definitive".
 This "non-definitive" nature of the event keeps levered risk arbitrageurs on the sidelines leading to opportunity for unlevered event-driven investors like us to acquire positions.
-Beacon Roofing Supply Stock Rises as QXO Proposes \$11 Billion Cash Takeover Barron's BECN discloses that it received a formal unsolicited \$124.25 all-cash bid from QXO.
+01/15/25 Beacon Roofing Supply Stock Rises as QXO Proposes \$11 Billion Cash Takeover Barron's BECN discloses that it received a formal unsolicited \$124.25 all-cash bid from QXO.
 The Board evaluated the bid and rejected it.
 IV The credit event becomes more definitive, and the bond now attracts pure risk arbitrageurs who made not have been following the situation but whose sole mandate is to simply buy "definitive" transactions.
 Usually, in this phase buyers use large amount of leverage and purchase the bonds with a low gross spread and expected IRR but get their return through using leverage.
-Building-Products Distributor QXO Clinches Deal for Beacon Roofing The Wall Street Journal BECN and QXO sign a definitive merger agreement which QXO will acquire BECN for \$124.35 per share.
+03/19/25 Building-Products Distributor QXO Clinches Deal for Beacon Roofing The Wall Street Journal BECN and QXO sign a definitive merger agreement which QXO will acquire BECN for \$124.35 per share.
 The closing of the merger will trigger a Change of Control in the bond indenture which will require the merged entity to offer 101 to bondholders shortly after the merger closes.